Argandov/Engineering-Patterns/monitoring-stack/README.md

 # Hades: Monitoring Stack

-This engineering pattern is a skeleton for a monitoring stack with Grafana Loki, Prometheus and Grafana, and specific and custom log sources.
+This engineering pattern is a skeleton for a monitoring stack with Grafana Loki, Prometheus and Grafana, and specific and custom log sources all inside a Tailscale private network.
 "Hades" is the name I coined for this project.

 ## Project Structure: